librato/api-docs/source/includes/_alerts.md

 ### Parameters

-This route excepts a single parameter `service` that should be set to the ID of the [service](#services) to associate with this alert.
+This route accepts a single parameter `service` that should be set to the ID of the [service](#services) to associate with this alert.

 ## Modify Alert